serverlessworkflow/specification/examples/examples.md

 #### Description

 In this example we show off the states error handling capability.
 The workflow data input that's passed in contains missing order information that causes the function in the "ProvisionOrder" state to throw a runtime exception.
-With the "onError" expression we can transition the workflow to different error handling states depending on the error thrown.
-Each type of error in this example is handled by simple delay states, each including an error data filter which sets the exception info as their data output.
-If no error is caught the workflow can transition to the "ApplyOrder" state.
+With the "onErrors" definition we can transition the workflow to different error handling states.
+Each type of error in this example is handled by simple delay states.
+If no errors are encountered the workflow can transition to the "ApplyOrder" state.

 Workflow data is assumed to me: